EdgarFir/EdgarFir/README.md

 I’m currently strengthening my foundations as a **Computer Science student at 42 Porto**, a peer-to-peer, project-based school that helps develop technical, problem-solving, teamwork, and communication skills.

+Recently, I’ve also developed a strong curiosity and growing interest in **Data Science**, **Machine Learning**, and **Artificial Intelligence**, and I’m beginning to explore these fields step by step.

 ---

 ### 🔧 **Tools & Technologies**